-- arrival and departure transfer with local guide
+- Arrival and departure transfers with a local guide

-- 1 full day and 1 half day tours with local guide and private tourist class vehicle
+- One full day and one half day tours with a local guide and a private tourist-class vehicle

-- entrance tickets to the museums: The Moscow Kremlin, New Maiden Convent, St.Basil's cathedral, Cathedral of Christ the Savior
+- Entrance tickets to the museums: The Moscow Kremlin, Novodevichy Convent, St.Basil's cathedral, The Cathedral of Christ the Savior

-Unesco listed the Red SqareIn fact the square's name derives from the word 'krasnyi', which once meant 'beautiful'.
-The varied beauty of the architecture and the magical atmosphere belie the square's often brutal and bloody history, but the combination makes Red Square a truly fascinating place that you'll want to come back to again and again.
+Red SqareIn fact, the square's name derives from the word 'krasnyi', which once meant 'beautiful'.
+The striking charm of architecture is at odds with the square's brutal and bloody history, but the combination makes Moscow's Red Square a truly fascinating place that you will want to visit again and again.

-Day 1: MoscowWelcome to the Russian Capital!
-Your guide will meet you in the airport and bring you to the hotel.
-Spend the rest of the day preparing for an exciting touring tomorrow!
+Day 1: Welcome to MoscowWelcome to Moscow.
+On your arrival, Fremad Russia will meet you at the airport and transfer you to your hotel.
+Take some rest and prepare for an exciting sightseeing tour of Moscow tomorrow!

-Day 2: MoscowEnjoy a fascinating half day sightseeing tour around the Russian capital and have a guided visit to the Novodevichy Convent.
-In the afternoon have a nice stroll on Moscow streets.
+Day 2: Novodevichy ConventEnjoy a fascinating half-day sightseeing tour around the Russian capital and have a guided visit to the Novodevichy Convent (New Maiden Convent).
+In the afternoon, have a nice stroll along Moscow's streets.

 Day 3: Red SquareThis day is all about the heart of Moscow and entire country: Red Square.
 The tour will take you around the square and inside the Moscow Kremlin.
 Admire the “stone flower” of Red Square - St. Basil’s Cathedral and the symbol of resurrection of Russia - the Cathedral of Christ the Savior.

 Day 4: Leaving MoscowThis day marks the end of an unforgettable vacation to Moscow.
 Check out from your hotel by 12:00 pm.
 Fremad Russia will transfer you to the airport/railway station.